sdroselius/Branching/README.md

 Summary of common git commands, and practice with branching.

+Stuff added on newZBranch.
+This will conflict with main.
+derp
+derp
+derp

 ## Basic Commands
 * `git init` - initialize local git repository
 * `git add .` - stage files in working directory for commit